 Market Sector Update

-- At quarter-end, the Fund had approximately 80% of assets in U.S. equities, 12% of assets in international stocks, and the residual in cash.
-The Fund's cash exposure was the largest drag on returns.
+- At quarter end, the Fund had approximately 83% of assets in U.S. equities, 16% of assets in international stocks and the residual in cash.

 - While we ride out the near-term volatility, our outlook regarding global growth this year remains modest, though the Brexit vote has created market uncertainty.
 That said, in mixed economic environments, we believe there are many potential investment opportunities – especially in biotechnology, data, mobility and health care – around the world.

 - We believe the Fund’s investment philosophy of seeking innovation as a catalyst for change across the market cap spectrum will create growth opportunities over the long run.
 As such, we maintain our high conviction in portfolio holdings.

 - We believe there will be a modest improvement in capital spending trends, and we are looking for a continuation of an active mergers-and-acquisition environment.

 - Our focus remains primarily on securityspecific fundamental research.
 Going forward, we believe this attention to bottom-up research, coupled with the innovation and transformation under way across the globe, will continue to provide investment opportunities for the Fund.